top of page

 Which Salt Should I Use?

-Some people/websites/etc. advise you to remove salt from your diet altogether, but salt is an essential mineral that our bodies need to function.
+Some sources advise you to remove salt from your diet altogether, but salt is an essential mineral that our bodies need to function.
+Salt is necessary for cellular hydration and plays a vital role in nerve and muscle function.
 Recent studies have shown that areas of the world where people consume the highest salt levels actually have longer lifespans!
 That being said, it's the type of salt, not the salt itself that is the problem.

 According to this article from Medical News Today, there is a balance needed and they say that: